kowndinyas/angularjs/3rd-party-libs.md

 ### 4. Importing and using underscore library in your project source files

-Import moment.js library in your source `.ts` files like this:
+Import underscore library in your source `.ts` files like this:

 ```ts
 //Place this at the top near your imports